MediaComem/comem-archidep/ex/heroku-deployment.md

 $> git push heroku main
 ```

-The application should compile and be deployed.
+The application should compile and be deployed automatically.